-Paddlers and Landcrew are required to make declarations, these are usually available to be made on-line at registration.canoclassic.asn.au - Copies may also be printed for signing and presenting at registration.
+Paddlers and Landcrew are required to make declarations, these are available to be made on-line at

-Your registration paperwork must be stamped as meeting registration and sponsorship requirements before you receive your canoe number.
-This is attached to your craft at scrutineering after registration is complete.
+Your registration paperwork must be presented to receive your canoe number.
+This is attached to your craft at scrutineering.

-Take your craft and all crew members’ compulsory equipment to the scrutineering tent.
+Take your craft and all crew members’ compulsory equipment (including life jackets) to the scrutineering tent.
 You don’t need your paddle at this stage.
 Your craft will be checked for compliance with the Craft Specifications.
-Your Canoe Registration Card is again stamped.Special arrangements can be made for scrutineering the Outrigger 6 craft on the beach.
-Speak to the Chief Scrutineer for details.

 Compulsory Gear required at Scrutineering